Angry Dad: The Movie: Plot

 After Bart once again recklessly causes damage to the home while the rest of the family are out on Saturday, he is surprised by a visit from Mr. Millwood.
 It turns out Millwood's very successful chair-design company seized the rights to Bart's "Angry Dad" Internet series when the provider company went bankrupt.
 Millwood offers Bart a chance to make a film adaptation of "Angry Dad".
 Bart accepts, and Millwood takes him to film studio animators.
 Homer is soon offered the opportunity to voice Angry Dad, as the voice actor from the original Angry Dad series has dropped out of frustration of never being paid.
 The film is test screened to a horrible reception.
-Lisa convinces Bart to remove all of the parts the audience did not like, thus making the Angry Dad a short film.
+Lisa convinces Bart to remove all of the parts the audience did not like, thus making Angry Dad a short film.
 The film is shortly thereafter nominated for a Golden Globe Award for Best Animated Short.

 At the Golden Globe ceremony, Angry Dad wins, and Homer angers Bart by pushing him out of the way and taking all the credit despite not being professional or supportive of the film before it was a hit.
 Homer takes credit at many other awards ceremonies.
 Angry Dad soon receives an Academy Award nomination for Best Animated Short Film.
 Out of frustration against Homer for taking the credit, Bart attempts to distract Homer from going by making him and Marge go on an attraction tour in Los Angeles while he and Lisa attend the awards.
 However, Homer gets recognized by the friendly Rollin' 80 street gang who take him to the ceremony.
 Homer arrives in time to see Angry Dad win the Oscar.
 Bart goes up to accept the Oscar and thanks Lisa for having the idea to make the film into a short film, the animation studio, and Homer.
 Touched by this, Homer gets up on stage with Bart and apologizes to him for taking all the credit, and the two agree to cut up the Oscar and give a piece to everyone on the animation team.
 Bart asks if Homer had gotten a replacement from the Academy, but Homer confides to him that the Award is only five dollars on eBay, while Maggie is sucking on the replacement.